World Sikh Organization

-World Sikh Organization of Canada (WSO) is a Sikh religious and non-profit organization whose 1984 founding goal was "to provide an effective, credible voice to represent Sikh interests on the world stage", after Operation Blue Star.
+World Sikh Organization of Canada (WSO) is a Sikh religious and nonprofit organization whose 1984 founding goal was "to provide an effective, credible voice to represent Sikh interests on the world stage", after Operation Blue Star.
 Its stated goal is "to promote and protect the interests of the Sikh Diaspora", and "promote and advocate for" human rights.
-Danish Singh currently serves as President of the organization.
+Danish Singh currently serves as president of the organization.
+A 2007 statement from the World Sikh Organization stated that they were committed "to strive through peaceful means, for the establishment of a Sikh nation, Khalistan".

 History

 The World Sikh Organization (WSO) was formed after an international gathering of Sikhs on July 28, 1984 at Madison Square Garden in New York City, New York which included several thousand people from the United States, Canada, Great Britain, and several countries in the far east.

 The organisation was formed with two branches, WSO-Canada and WSO-America, and headquarters in Ottawa and New York.

 The WSO and is involved in various community issues including the right to wear turbans, right to wear kirpans, and Gurdwara management.
 WSO officials are chosen through a mix of elections and nominations.